-Two Regional Business Units have been established, namely the North East Regional Management Unit and the North West Regional Business Unit.
+Two Regional Business Units have been established, namely the North-East Regional Management Unit and the North-West Regional Business Unit.

-Their terms of reference are set out in the Constitution, and these indicate the operational parameters of the Regional Business Units.
-There have been no changes to the risk, responsibilities or accountabilities for the way rail services are governed in the North of England in relation to the formation of the Regional Business Units.
+Their terms of reference are set out in the TfN Constitution, and these indicate the operational parameters of the Regional Business Units.